ifeakinola/Assessment-of-the-factors-that-influence-contraceptive-method-choice-using-association-rule-mining/README.md

 # Assessment-of-the-factors-that-influence-contraceptive-method-choice-using-association-rule-mining
-Using Apriori algorithm to identify the combination of socio-economic factors that influence contraceptive method choice
+Various socio-economic factors such as level of education, standard of living and religion affect choice of contraceptive method.
+The aim of this task is to identify interesting associations and relationships among these socio-economic factors that influence contraceptive method choice using association rule mining.